Ethiopia – Dec 21-Jan 7, 2023

 We finally arrived in Bahir Dar at 14:30 but traffic was heavy and didn’t get to the bus station until 3.

-is the capital city of the Amhara region in northern Ethiopia.
+BAHIR DAR is the capital city of the Amhara region in northern Ethiopia.
 It’s a port on the south shore of the huge inland Lake Tana.
-Dek Island is one of many islands in the lake that are home to medieval monasteries.
+Dek Island is one of many islands in the lake home to medieval monasteries.
 On the Zege Peninsula, the Ura Kidane Mihret monastery is known for its elaborate, colourful murals.
 The Blue Nile River snakes southeast of the city toward the towering cliffs at the Blue Nile Falls.

 Bahir Dar (BJR)

+Martyrs Memorial Monument.
 Memorial monument for Tigrean martyrs who died fighting the Derg regime for 17 years.
 Its fountain cascading down to the Blue Nile is quite the sight, especially if someone is having a wedding here and has paid to turn it on.
 The museum is full of photos, some labelled in English, from the resistance in Amhara Region.

-Bahir Dar Backpackers.
+ON Bahir Dar Backpackers.
 Private 10€.

 Day 8 Thur Dec 29